baloghakos99/foodie/README.md

 ###### https://foodie-ba.netlify.app/

 ##### This is my first web application I started with the goal of learning new tools during programming.
-This application is based on fetching data from a recipe API.

-##### Retrieving data from a recipe API using react hooks.
-Navigating between different pages using react router.Using localStorage to preserve data when the page is refreshed.
+This application is based on retrieving data from a recipe API using react hooks.
+Navigating between different pages using react router.
+Using localStorage to preserve data when the page is refreshed.

 ## Features